hvssle/onfido/README.md

 If you set the `throws_exceptions` to false, it will simply return the response body.
 This allows you to handle errors manually.

-If you rescue Onfido::RequestError, you are provided with the error message itself as well as the type of error and fields that have errored.
+If you rescue Onfido::RequestError, you are provided with the error message itself as well as the type of error, response code and fields that have errored.
 Here's how you might do that:

 ```ruby
   def create_applicant